RoHS Test Equipment: X-ray Fluorescence Technology

 Handheld XRF from Oxford Instruments: Benefits of portable testing equipment are (obvioulsy) the portability that they offer.
 Screening for hazardous substances can be performed at incoming inspection locations, during processing, before shipping - or even at vendors facilities.
 In addition to portability, handheld systems offer a lower cost of acquisition than many bench-top models and are now offering measurement speeds and reporting functions that are on par with many desktops.
 Ask about our Handheld XRF Rentals, with optional credit to purchase (acts like a trial!).

-Two Desktop XRF Options:
+Desktop XRF Option:

 X-Strata 980 from Oxford Instruments: A versatile analyzer that will provide detection of hazardous substances for regulation screening needs while also offering coating thickness measurement capabilities.
 The compination of applications is popular for consumer goods related quality control and electronics screening.